Why Dogs are Returned to the Shelter

 Dog is no longer a puppy

 Oh, how adorable it is to adopt a puppy until they are not a puppy anymore and you’re not ready for all of it.
 It’s all fun and games, then one day it just isn’t anymore, especially when the greater responsibility of being a pet parent kicks in.
+Sadly, this is a common reason dogs are given to shelters and an avoidable one!

 Pet Parents Advice: It is always best that you consider giving your dog a chance.
 A dog in their “teenage” years can be exhausting with endless energy and unruly behavior but dogs learn so much with positive reinforcement and love, as much as anything else.
+Don't stop training after the initial puppy class and housebreaking.
+Training a dog is an ongoing task.

 Inappropriate and unwanted behavior is probably the most used reason why dogs are returned to shelters.
 Pet owners are taken by surprise by the behaviors of their adopted dogs once they’ve begun settling in like inappropriate peeing & pooping, separation anxiety, excessive digging & chewing, too much energy, leash & food aggression, digging, and many more.